Vague Preference Policy Learning for Conversational Recommendation: Related Work

 \subsection{Conversational recommendation system}

 (CRSs) is a novel solution to recommendation that leverage natural language to effectively elicit dynamic user preferences that align with their real needs through multiple rounds of real-time interaction.
 CRS is considered to be a cutting-edge discipline that incorporates dialogue systems, recommendation systems, and interactive systems \cite{gao2021advances}.
-According to the focus on different functions and settings, existing CSR methods can be roughly divided into two types: dialogue-based recommendation \cite{nips18/DeepConv,zhou2020topicguided,chen-etal-2019-towards,10.1145/3488560.3498514,wu2019proactive} and multi-round conversational recommendation (MCR) \cite{lei2020interactive,deng2021unified,xu2021adapting,10.1145/3523227.3546755,gao2022kuairec,li2020seamlessly}.
-In this work, we focus on the MCR setting.